 Welcome!

-I am currently pursuing a PhD in the Humanities from Faulkner University, where I am finishing my dissertation on Russell Kirk’s educational thought.
-This project is tentatively titled Russell Kirk: Redeeming the Time Through Liberal Education.
-Before my studies at Faulkner University, I received an MA in Philosophy from the College of Liberal Arts at Mount Angel Abbey and Seminary, as well as a BA in History from the College of Idaho.
-My graduate thesis was about the philosophical poetry and education of Dante.
+I earned a PhD in the Humanities from Faulkner University, where I wrote my dissertation on Russell Kirk’s educational ideas.
+I am currently working on a book project tentatively titled Guardian of the Word: Russell Kirk and the Renewal of Liberal Education, which develops and expands the argument of my dissertation.
+I also hold an MA in Philosophy from the College of Liberal Arts at Mount Angel Abbey and Seminary, and a BA in History from the College of Idaho.
 In 2023, I received a Richard M. Weaver Fellowship from the Intercollegiate Studies Institute for my doctoral studies.

 This website was primarily made to store my published writing.
 As you read, I hope you will find something useful or thought-provoking.
 You can contact me on LinkedIn, Facebook, and X.